InnoDB tables and indexes

 controlled by the

-configuration option, and is the default in MySQL 5.6.6 and
+configuration option, which is enabled by default in MySQL 5.6.6

 You can run